-If attendance concerns persist you can ask the school to seek assistance from the Student Attendance Counsellor who is located at the District Office.
+If attendance concerns persist you can ask the school to seek assistance from the Student Support Services Social Worker (truancy) who is located at the District Office.

 CIA (Completion Is Achieved) and Homework Club

 Salisbury High School has developed a culture where completion of tasks is a requirement of every student.
 To assist students and ensure accountability the CIA or Completion is Achieved process is in place.